RihabFekii/RihabFekii/README.md

 </p>

 <p align="center">
-💡 I beleive in learning by doing, so I write articles to share my  knowladge and make it simpler and easier.
+💡 I believe in learning by doing, so I write articles to share my knowledge and make it simpler and easier.
 </p>

 <p align="center">